Ask the Expert

 “I’m getting a head start on holiday shopping.
 How can I stay safe while shopping online?”

-You can also read reviews to see if there have been any complaints.
-Then navigate to the company’s security policy and actually read it.
-If it doesn’t reassure you, move on to another site.
+You can also read reviews to see if there have been any complaints or navigate to the company’s security policy and read it.
+If it doesn’t reassure you, we would suggest moving on to another site.
 Another rule of thumb is if a deal seems too good to be real, it probably is.

 Only shop using a secure connection.
 Don’t do business online while you’re on Wi-Fi at a coffee shop or other public place because they use unprotected, public info that can easily be hacked.
 This makes it too easy for hackers to intercept your transaction and get your financial information.

 Beware of fake shopping apps.
 They can steal your financial information or install malware on your device.
-They may look like the real thing in your app store, but check to see how long they’ve been around.
+They may look like the real thing in your app store but check to see how long they’ve been around.
 If there aren’t many reviews yet, that’s a bad sign.
 Avoid the issue entirely by finding a link to the app on the retailer’s website.

 Watch out for phishing emails.
 Scammers go to great lengths to acquire personal information about you, which includes mimicking a popular retailer’s email in hopes that you will click a link and provide them with information.
 If something feels fishy about the email, such as too good of a deal, poor spelling or grammar, or mismatched URLs, don’t click any links and delete the email.
 You can always check the retailer’s official website for the same deals instead of clicking links contained within the email.